• Skip to primary navigation

 Sunday of Forgiveness (Cheesefare)

-March 12, 2021 at 9:00 am
+12 March 2021 at 09:00

 This coming Sunday, March 14, is the Sunday of Forgiveness.
 It is also the 4th of the pre-Lenten Sundays and perhaps more commonly known as Cheesefare Sunday or simply Cheesefare.
 This Sunday remembers the expulsion of Adam and Eve from paradise, as well as marking the last day of eating cheese or cheese products until the celebration of our Lord’s resurrection on Pascha.